-Are you looking for a quick getaway – why not escape to the pretty island of Bermuda?
-Just a couple hours’ flight from Toronto, with only a time difference of one hour, Bermuda is easily among the most accessible of the beachy North American islands.
+Are you looking for a quick weekend getaway?
+Why not escape to the pretty island of Bermuda.
+Just a couple hours’ flight from Toronto, with only a time difference of one hour, Bermuda is easily among the most accessible of the beach North American islands.
 Most would assume it is part of the Caribbean, but it’s not.
 It is a tiny island in the middle of the North Atlantic Ocean, close to North Carolina.

 Take advantage of securing yourself a window seat because as your plane descends into Bermuda you will be treated with beautiful views of the deep turquoise waters and limestone cliffs.
 The island’s beauty is definitely a natural draw with its pink sand beaches and pretty pastel coloured buildings, making this a great romantic couples’ getaway.

 To get a lay of the land and discover all the best things to do, let’s explore it through the island’s three regions.
 There is St. George’s in the East End, the capital city Hamilton in Central Bermuda, and the Royal Naval Dockyard in the West End.